boonewh/test-crm/Project_ToDo.md

 Dashboard with quick stats

+Role-based access controls (your backend supports roles but they aren’t enforced or editable via UI yet).

+Account management (like the Project section but for Account records per client).

+Recurring follow-ups or reminders with notifications.

+Activity log or audit trail of who did what and when.

+Email or SMS integration for follow-up reminders or outreach.

+Export to CSV/PDF for clients, leads, or interactions.

+Advanced filtering/search/sorting on the frontend lists.

+Multi-tenant user/role management from the frontend (admin panels).

+Dashboard metrics (conversion rate, total deals won/lost, average deal size, etc.).

 - [ ] Hook into 404 page and log unknown routes to database once backend is ready
         // Example future code to log 404s: